-Broadway shows in NYC: They’re practically synonymous with New York City, often used as shorthand for theater itself (which, to be fair, means Off Broadway and Off-Off Broadway, too).
-Throughout NYC history, the Great White Way has evolved and kept reinventing itself.
-Today Broadway consists of 41 theaters (used to be a lot more), the majority of which are concentrated near Times Square.
-Each year millions of tourists flock to the city to see the best Broadway shows, whether that means a long-running phenomenon such as The Phantom of the Opera or a recent hit like Hamilton.
-Many of them are proud winners of Tony Awards and were part of some of the best Tony Awards performances.
-Don’t feel like you have to limit yourself to the show with the greatest accolades.
-There’s a lot of variety out there; witness our complete A-Z listing below.
+Broadway shows are practically synonymous with New York City, and the word Broadway is often used as shorthand for theater itself.
+Visiting the Great White Way means attending one of 41 large theaters concentrated near Times Square.
+Each year millions of tourists flock to the city to see the best Broadway shows, from long-running phenomenons such as The Lion King to more recent hits like Hamilton.
+Some are proud winners of Tony Awards, but you needn't limit yourself to shows with the greatest accolades.
+There’s a lot of variety out there, as our complete A-Z listing attests.

 Aladdin.
 New Amsterdam Theatre (see Broadway).
 Music by Alan Menken.
 Lyrics by Howard Ashman and Tim Rice.
 Book and additional lyrics by Chad Beguelin.
 Directed by Casey Nicholaw.
 With Adam Jacobs, James Monroe Iglehart, Courtney Reed.
 Running time: 2hrs 20mins.
 One intermission.
 Aladdin: In brief Disney unveils its latest cartoon-to-musical project: the tale of a boy, an uncorked spirit and an aerodynamic rug.
 Composer Alan Menken adds new tunes to the 1992 original soundtrack, and Chad Beguelin provides a fresh book.
 Reputed highlights include James Monroe Iglehart's bouncy Genie and the flying-carpet F/X. Aladdin: Theater review by Adam Feldman What do we wish for in a Disney musical?
 It is unrealistic to expect aesthetic triumph on par with The Lion King, but neither need we settle for blobs of empty action like Tarzan or The Little Mermaid.
 The latest in the toon-tuner line, Aladdin, falls between those poles; nearer in style (though inferior in stakes) to Disney’s first effort, Beauty and the Beast, the show is a tricked-out, tourist-family-friendly theme-park attraction, decorated this time in the billowing fabrics of orientalist Arabian fantasy.
 “It’s barbaric, but hey, it’s home,” sings the genial Genie (a game, charismatic Iglehart) in the opening song, and that’s the tone of Aladdin as a whole: kid-Oriented.
 As in the 1992 film, the Genie steals the show from its eponymous “street rat” hero (Jacobs, white teeth and tan chest agleam).
 The musical’s high point i